 The Coastal Flooding HLR is the representative percentage of a location's hazard exposure area that experiences loss due to a Coastal Flooding occurrence, or the average rate of loss associated with a Coastal Flooding occurrence.
-For a detailed description of the HLR calculation process, see Section Description of the HLR parameters described below are specific to the Coastal Flooding hazard type.
+For a detailed description of the HLR calculation process, see Section 5.4 Natural Hazard Historic Loss Ratio.
+The HLR parameters described below are specific to the Coastal Flooding hazard type.

-Loss data are provided by SHELDUS at the county level, so this is the lowest level at which HLR can be calculated.
+Loss data are provided by SHELDUS36 at the county level, so this is the lowest level at which HLR can be calculated.
 SHELDUS events from 1996 to 2019 are included in the HLR calculation.
 Four peril types are mapped to the hazard Coastal Flooding (see Table 20).
 These native records are aggregated on a consecutive day basis (see Section 5.4.4 Historic Loss Ratio Methodology).

-&lt;sup>36 For Coastal Flooding loss information, SHELDUS compiles data from the monthly Storm Data publication produced by NOAA's National Centers for Environmental Information.
+36 For Coastal Flooding loss information, SHELDUS compiles data from the monthly Storm Data publication produced by NOAA's National Centers for Environmental Information.